Meet the Galaxy A10e, Galaxy A20 and Galaxy A50. Whatever your business requires, Samsung has a midrange smartphone to match.

 “With our app, all the information is encrypted while it’s on the device and in transit, but with corporate-owned devices, agencies can add a mobile device management (MDM) application, so they can lock or erase phones if they’re lost or stolen.
 Agencies can also control what apps are on the device, which helps ensure their caregivers’ time is spent delivering care and not getting distracted.”

 Timiney acknowledges providing smartphones might be a financial burden for smaller agencies.
 That’s why Tellus has partnered with Samsung and Mobility CG to offer a bundled EVV solution including a Samsung smartphone, the Tellus EVV solution, a cellular data plan and other benefits for personal care agencies.

 Samsung’s diverse device portfolio makes it easy for agencies to find the right device for their unique needs and budget.
 All devices are HIPAA-ready and secured by the built-in Samsung Knox platform.
 Larger agencies that want added security can add on Samsung’s MDM solution, Knox Manage.

 “Samsung offers our clients a much better deal with this partnership than they could get paying retail prices,” says Timiney.
 “This is a Medicaid market.
 Caregivers don’t have a ton of money, patients don’t have much money and agencies are usually pretty bootstrapped too.
 Any opportunity to make our solution easier to adopt, the better it is for everyone.”

-Learn how Samsung’s solution made in partnership with Actsoft streamlines the EVV process.
-Or, learn more about the Mobility CG bundle featuring Tellus EVV, Samsung smartphones, a Verizon data plan and more.
+Understand everything you need to know about the EVV mandate, and how EVV can boost efficiency and profitability for your agency, with our free white paper.
+Or, learn about the Mobility CG bundle featuring Tellus EVV, Samsung smartphones, a Verizon data plan and more.